open/close all folders

 - Doctor Who:

 - Third Doctor actor Jon Pertwee died between the American and UK broadcasts of the 1996 TV Movie.
 As a result, the UK broadcast had a dedication to Pertwee at the end.
-This dedication was included an an Easter Egg on the original 2001 DVD release of the movie... then removed from the 2010 Special Edition DVD.
+This dedication was included as an Easter Egg on the original 2001 DVD release of the movie... then removed from the 2010 Special Edition DVD.

-- Christmas Episode "Voyage of the Damned" featured a card after the final scene reading "In Memory Of Verity Lambert", who had died a month or two previously.
+- Christmas Episode "Voyage of the Damned" featured a card after the final scene reading "In Memory of Verity Lambert", who had died a month or two previously.

 - "The Waters of Mars" has a dedication card reading "In Memory of Barry Letts", the show's producer during the near-entirety of Jon Pertwee's tenure and the guy responsible for casting Tom Baker as the Fourth Doctor, who died a month before broadcast, following the trailer for "The End of Time".

 - Series 6 opener "The Impossible Astronaut" opens, rather than ends, with a dedication card to Sarah Jane Smith actress Elisabeth Sladen, who died 4 days before the episode's premiere.
 Opening the episode with the dedication helps in establishing the episode's darker Wham Episode tone compared to other season openers.
+A further long-lasting tribute occurred in 2012 with the introduction of companion Clara Oswald who, it was later confirmed, was named in honor of Elisabeth Clara Sladen.

 - Puppy Bowl VI was dedicated to the event's previous announcer Harry Kalas.